-1) Remove backhead assembly.
-Backhead thread connection need to be loosened up with a breakoutbench.
-Lift out the backhead assembly, weight of the assembly is around 17 kg (37 lbs).
+1) Remove backhead.
+Backhead thread connection need to be loosened up with a breakout bench.
+Lift out the backhead, weight of the backhead is around 7,4 kg (16.3 lbs)

 2) Remove driver chuck, drill bit and bit retaining ring.
-Chuck thread connection need to be loosened up either with breakout table on drill rig before hammer is removed or with a breakout bench.
+The chuck thread connection need to be loosened up either with breakout table on drill rig before the hammer is removed, or with a breakout bench.

-3) Remove bit retaining ring and chuck from drill bit.
+3) Remove bit retaining ring and chuck from the drill bit.

-4) Push the piston out from the chuck side with a long bar, lift the piston out.
-Weight of piston is 17,4 kg.
+4) Push the control tube out from the chuck side with a long bar, lift the control tube out and make sure both lower and upper buffer are in place.